 There are two types of Tachometers

-- A tachometer which has contact with the rotating object, like for example an Encoder.
+- A tachometer that has contact with the rotating object, like for example an Encoder.

 - Contact-less tachometer or Optical Tachometers, these types of the tachometer or RPM counters use a laser or Infrared technology for measuring the RPM of a rotating object from a certain distance.
 The Optical Tachometers are becoming very famous and commonly used in vehicles and machines.
 The optical tachometers are now commonly used in industries for monitoring the RPM or speed of different AC or DC motors.